 If you’re a novice, be prepared to explore a world of flavors described by terms like silky citrus, soft pinee, candy coated, tropical, hoppy, smokey, backbone.
 Your palate needs some schooling, and that’s the other great thing about brewery taste rooms—you learn by doing!

 If you’re interested in the totality of possibilities in beer, Czig Meister Brewery is the place for you.
 Formally schooled at the renown Siebel Institute of Brewing Technology, Matt Czigler honed his professional skills at other breweries before opening his own in June, 2016, in a reclaimed 1920s era building just down the street from Man Skirt.
 Gangbusters would be the word for Matt’s approach.
-In the seven months since his June opening, one hundred bars and restaurants have served Czig Meister, and production is already near the 1,000 barrels that the brewery anticipated for the entire first year.
-Beyond the need to supply consistent product for all those public outlets, Czigler realizes the value of his tasting bar.
+Beyond the need to supply consistent product for a growing number of public outlets, Czigler realizes the value of his tasting bar.
 “Our big thing is, there’s a beer out there for everybody,” explains Matt.
 “So we show that through our variety.
 I don’t want to nail myself down to one variety or style.
 Maybe down the road there will one or another kind that becomes more popular, but we’ll keep producing as much variety as possible.
 People can come here and expect that there will always be something different.”
 Czig Meister’s tasting bar is an academy.

 Czigler runs a pilot system in tandem with his main brewery, where he tries new ideas in four to six “forge batches” every week.
 These smaller twenty-gallon batches can then scale up to fifteen barrels (465 gallons) in the main system.
 His staff is required to brew something in the pilot system so they know what they’re talking about at the tasting bar.
 “I want them to research the recipe as to the history and the basic idea, so that it’s not just me telling them the recipe.
 We’ll negotiate the recipe and come with something that’s really theirs.
 The brews will be named after them and they’ll be able to talk in depth to our tasters about how they were made.”
 Thus far, working with twenty-six traditional styles, Czig Meister has gone through 140 variations.
 Tiramisu Milk Porter anyone?